1. Can I choose the family that I want to adopt my baby? Can I meet them?

 14. What qualifications must an adoptive couple meet before they are accepted as clients in your agency?

 Preliminary requirements are: 1) Must be between age 22 and 47 at the time of application, 2) Both husband and wife must be Christians and active members in a local church, 3) Must be married at least three years, and 4) Must be drug and tobacco free.

 Family Life Services requires three reference letters, a criminal background check, a child protective services clearance, a DMV record, medical recommendations, employment/income verification, a home safety inspection, and must receive an approved home study from a licensed agency or social worker in the state of residence of the couple.
 During the home study process, the social worker evaluates the couple’s suitability as adoptive parents and readiness to parent a child.
-Each FLS adoptive couple is encouraged to attend a two-day adoption-training seminar at Family Life Services prior to placement.
+Each FLS adoptive couple attends a two-day adoption-training seminar at Family Life Services prior to placement.
 The seminar covers many aspects of adoption including legal and medical issues, attachment, identity and adoption, communicating with birth parents, talking to a child about adoption, and learning more about birthparents’ needs.

 15. What does the adoptive family want to know about birthparents and what are they allowed to know about me?

 An adoptive family wants to know as much about you as you are willing to share.
-The birthparents are encouraged to provide adoptive parents with information through a social/medical history form.
+The birthparents are encouraged to provide adoptive parents with detailed background information through a social/medical history form and through information gathered by the caseworker during counseling sessions.
 This covers health, personality, education, and family background information.
-Confidentiality will be maintained as the agency is not permitted to provide identifying information to either party.
+In addition, you may wish to provide other items such as a letter to the child written during your pregnancy, photographs from your childhood or of your family, etc.

 16. Does the agency ever work with couples who live in other states or does every adoptive family with Family Life Services live in Virginia?